veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

 response = await client.PostAsync(ServiceJobsUrl + "/" + jobId + "/start?api-version=2.0", null);
 ```

-Now we have started the the training process.
+Now we have started the training process.
 As this is not simple request-response action we will not get the result immediately.
 The last line of Retrain method is about monitoring how this job evaluates and what is the progress.

 In the MonitorProgress method we have a loop which asks WebService for the status on our job.